-2020 is right around the corner and with it comes, a new year, a new decade, and the perfect opportunity to set goals for yourself, your business, and your future.
+2022 is right around the corner, so this is the perfect opportunity to set goals for yourself, your business, and your future.
 However, while many of us are ambitious in setting goals, we, unfortunately, aren’t always great at keeping them.
 A study by U.S. News showed 80% of New Year’s resolutions are abandoned by the first week of February.
-We know, this statistic isn’t exactly encouraging, but we’re going to help you out with some tips for planning, and keeping your 2020 goals and resolutions.
+We know, this statistic isn’t exactly encouraging, but we’re going to help you out with some tips for planning, and keeping your 2022 goals and resolutions.

 Tips for Setting Your Goals

 Whether you are planning personal or professional goals it can be hard to know where to start.
 Having a set of guidelines to apply to each goal will help you choose ones that are doable.
 Start SMART and set goals that are: